 Cullinan Park in Sugar Land, Texas

-Cullinan Park is a vast forested and wetland area consisting of 754 acres has the name, Cullinan Park.
+A vast forested and wetland area consisting of 754 acres has the name, Cullinan Park.
 It is located off of Highway 6 just north of the Sugar Land Regional Airport.

 My husband and I recently visited there.
 The first thing noticed after driving into the park and parking is the small but family-friendly picnic area.
 Currently, there are no restroom facilities except for a porta potty.

 Cullinan Park is open from dawn to dusk.
 Gates close automatically, and there is a number provided inside of the entrance to call the Sugar Land police department if one is accidentally locked inside the park.